ThurgauerKB/cascader/README.md

 - `Cascader` triggers restarts by updating the `kubectl.kubernetes.io/restartedAt` annotation in `.Spec.Template.Annotations`.
 - It does not confirm whether dependent workloads successfully restarted.
 - Use external monitoring tools for verification and reliability checks.
+- `Cascader` also writes the `cascader.tkb.ch/last-observed-restart` annotation to `.spec.template.annotations` to track whether a restart was already handled.

 ### Cycle Detection